 2. A Similar Crash Would Have Global Repercussions Today

-The second fact is that a similar crash today could cause an economic collapse worldwide.
+A similar crash today could cause an economic collapse worldwide.
 The 1929 crash happened when the world was less interconnected.
 It affected mostly the United States and Europe.
 The next one will be more inclusive.

 The 1929 crisis happened so quickly that panic was society’s first response.
 Some historians have gone as far as describing it as a psychological crisis, even more than an economic one.
-No doubt, the fact that so few had expected the Crash of 1929 showed that American capitalism suffered from the disease of excessive optimism and even self-reference.
+No doubt, the fact that so few had expected the crash of 1929 showed that American capitalism suffered from the disease of excessive optimism and self-reference.

 3. The 1929 Crash Was Not a Single-Day Event